Teletherapy in Texas

 FAQs about Adolescent Therapy

-As their parent how much will I be involved with my teen's therapy?
+As their parent, how much will I be involved with my teen's therapy?

 I do my best to give the power over their treatment to the teens.
 As a result, I do my best to value and protect their confidentiality.
-In individual sessions with your teen, I will not say anything about what we discussed unless I believe they are in immediate danger to themselves or others.
+In individual sessions with your teen, I will not say anything about what we discussed unless I believe they are an immediate danger to themselves or others.

 Otherwise, I encourage your teen to bring you in and have a family session to talk about what is going on with them.
-I believe that teaching your teen how to communicate the things that are important or concerning to them and how you can respond to encourage this behavior is most important.
+I believe that teaching your teen how to communicate the things that are important or concerning to them and how you can respond to and encourage this behavior is most important.

 What kind of problems may my teen be experiencing?